aro-network/aro-docs/docs/campaigns/jade.md

 ### How to Earn Jade in Previewnet
 In Previewnet, you can easily earn Jade by completing simple tasks or meeting specific criteria.
 Whether you’re a casual participant or an active contributor, there’s a Jade reward for everyone—check your progress on the [ARO Dashboard](https://dashboard.aro.network)!

+>Note: Running ARO nodes in Previewnet phase does **NOT** yield real mining rewards.
+Mining competition will start from Testnet launch.

 ### Jade in Lock
 Some Previewnet tasks, like redeeming Gift Codes or running/purchasing ARO Nodes, grant **Jade in Lock**—rewards temporarily held for later.
 These Jades unlock during Testnet when you run nodes, turning your early efforts into real value.